equalitie/ouisync/doc/paper.md

 Assuming max 256 nodes in the `N`th inner node layer yields the maximum number of blocks being `256^4`, or `128` terabytes.

-The root node contains the writer ID, [version vector](link-wiki-version-vector), hash of its children and a cryptographic signature.
+The root node contains the writer ID, [version vector][link-wiki-version-vector], hash of its children and a cryptographic signature.

-The version vector consist of `(writer_id, version: unsigned integer)`  pairs and serves to causally order the snapshots (forms a [happened-before relation](https://en.wikipedia.org/wiki/Happened-before)).
+The version vector consist of `(writer_id, version: unsigned integer)`  pairs and serves to causally order the snapshots (forms a [happened-before relation][https://en.wikipedia.org/wiki/Happened-before]).
 If a snapshot `A` has version vector that is *happened-before* that of a snapshot `B`, then it's said that `A` is outdated relative to `B`.
 Outdated snapshots are removed in a processes called **Pruning**.
 In some cases, outdated snapshots may be preserved (temporarily or permanently), for example to support *backups*.
 If two